About Ming Wai Lau Centre for Reparative Medicine

 Ming Wai Lau Centre for Reparative Medicine is established to further accelerate research in stem cell biology, biomedical engineering, biotechnology, and regenerative medicine.
 With strong focus on technologies, a hub is being developed in Hong Kong to provide support and encouragement for increased research and innovation opportunities and further to strengthen the scientific interactions between Hong Kong and Karolinska Institutet.

-Ming Wai Lau Centre for Reparative Medicine at Karolinska Institutet (MWLC) consists of two units, one in Stockholm and one in Hong Kong.
+Ming Wai Lau Centre for Reparative Medicine (MWLC) is the result of a donation by Hong Kong-based businessman Ming Wai Lau to Karolinska Institutet in early 2015.
+MWLC consists of two units, one in Stockholm and one in Hong Kong.
 The focus of the Hong Kong unit, which is established at the Hong Kong Science Park, is to establish a technology hub exploring novel technologies, including genome editing, reprogramming, single cell transcriptomics, biomedical engineering, and 3D tissue imaging technologies.

 Three group leaders, at the Assistant Professor level, have been recruited to the Hong Kong unit.
 These are Sijie Chen, Linxian Li and Zongli Zheng.
 They will start their employments in February 2017.

-The Stockholm unit encompasses a career support program for the most promising junior group leaders at Karolinska Institutet in the broad subject of reparative medicine and who are pursuing outstanding research in subjects related to the field.
-The first six Lau grant recipients were appointed in September 2016.
+The Stockholm unit encompasses a career support program for the most promising junior group leaders at KI in the broad subject of reparative medicine and who are pursuing outstanding research in subjects related to the field.
+The first six Lau Fellows were appointed in September 2016.

 Finally, MWLC will establish a vibrant course program with research courses, workshops, and seminars at both the Stockholm and Hong Kong nodes, to further enhance interactions between the Karolinska Institutet and Hong Kong, and to create a vivid platform for synergistic collaborations.